GitEnricoNeko/srahunter/README.md

 For more help, please open an issue on the [GitHub repository](https://github.com/GitEnricoNeko/SRAHunter/issues).

 #### Contributing
-Contributions to SRAHunter are welcome!
+Contributions to srahunter are welcome!
 Please read our contributing guidelines on the [GitHub repository](https://github.com/GitEnricoNeko/SRAHunter) for instructions on how to contribute.

 #### License
 SRAHunter is released under the [MIT License](https://opensource.org/licenses/MIT).